TITLE 1.81.24. California Location Privacy Act

 1798.90.76.

-(a) A covered entity shall not collect or use the location information of an individual unless doing so is necessary to provide goods or services requested by that individual and the individual has expressly opted into the collection or use of their location information for that purpose.(b) It is unlawful for a covered entity or service provider that collects or uses location information to do any of the following:
+(a) A covered entity shall not collect or process the location information of an individual unless doing so is necessary to provide goods or services requested by that individual.(b) It is unlawful for a covered entity or service provider that collects or processes location information to do any of the following:

-(1) Collect more precise location information than necessary to provide the goods or services requested by the individual.
+(1) (A) Subject to subparagraph (B), collect or process more location information than necessary to provide the goods or services requested by the individual.

 (3) Sell, rent, trade, or lease location information to third parties.